Riemannian Denoising Diffusion Probabilistic Models: Background

+where $\mathbb{E}_{q_0}, \mathbb{E}_{\mathbb{Q}^{(N)}}$ denote the expectation with respect to the data distribution on $\mathcal{M}$, and the expectation with respect to the joint density $q(x^{(0:N)})$ under the forward process, respectively.
 In order to derive an explicit training objective, we have to construct Markov chains on $\mathcal{M}$ with explicit transition densities.
 We discuss how this can be achieved in the next section.

-We conclude this section by reformulating the variational bound (\ref{variational-bound}) using relative entropy (see~\citet{NEURIPS2021_likelihood_training_sbdm} for a similar formulation of score-based diffusion models).
+We conclude this section by reformulating the variational bound (\ref{variational-bound}) using relative entropy (see~\cite{NEURIPS2021_likelihood_training_sbdm} for a similar formulation of score-based diffusion models).
 Recall that the relative entropy, or Kullback-Leibler (KL) divergence, from a probability density $Q_2$ to another probability density $Q_1$ in the same measure space, where $Q_1$ is absolutely continuous with respect to $Q_2$, is defined as $H(Q_1\,|\,Q_2) := \mathbb{E}_{Q_1}\Big(\log \frac{Q_1}{Q_2}\Big)$.
 For simplicity, we also use the same notation for two probability measures.
-Adding the term $\mathbb{E}_{q_0}(\log q_0)$ to both sides of the inequality (\ref{variational-bound}), we see that it is equivalent to (the data processing inequality)
+Adding the term $\mathbb{E}_{q_0}(\log q_0)$ to both sides of the inequality (\ref{variational-bound}), we see that it is equivalent to the so-called data processing inequality

-where the upper bound is the relative entropy from the path measure $\mathbb{P}^{(N)}_\theta$ of the reverse process to the path measure $\overleftarrow{\mathbb{Q}}^{(N)}$ of the forward process (we include the arrow in the notation to indicate that paths of the forward process are viewed backwardly).
-Therefore, learning DDPMs using the variational bound (\ref{variational-bound}) can be viewed as approximating probability measures in path space by the cross-entropy method~\citep{zwhws2014}.
+where the upper bound is the relative entropy from the path measure $\mathbb{P}^{(N)}_\theta$ of the reverse process to the path measure $\overleftarrow{\mathbb{Q}}^{(N)}$ of the forward process (the arrow in the notation indicates that paths of the forward process are viewed backwardly).
+Therefore, learning DDPMs using the variational bound (\ref{variational-bound}) can be viewed as approximating probability measures in path space by the cross-entropy method~\cite{zwhws2014}.